30350n/printable-instruments/README.md

 3. Open a svg panel file in Inkscape.

-4. (optional) When ordering from a different service then JLC, change the "JLCJLCJLCJLC" text, to whatever your manufacturer is using as a template for order numbers.
+4. (optional) When ordering from a different service than JLC, change the "JLCJLCJLCJLC" text, to whatever your manufacturer is using as a template for order numbers.
    Some manufacturers also have options to completely remove the number for a small premium.
    You most certainly don't want the order number on the front of your panel.